gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 ## What is Graphene Library OS?

-**Graphene library OS** is a project which provides lightweight guest OSes with support for Linux multi-process applications.
-Comparable to virtual machines, Graphene runs applications in an isolated environment, with virtualization benefits such as guest customization, ease of porting to different OSes, and process migration.
-The work is published in the proceeding of [Eurosys 2014](https://oscarlab.github.io/papers/tsai14graphene.pdf).
+**Graphene library OS** is a lightweight guest OS which supports Linux multi-process applications.
+Graphene runs applications in an isolated environment, with virtualization benefits, such as guest customization, ease of porting to different OSes, and process migration, similar to a container or a virtual machine.
+The work is originally published in the proceedings of [Eurosys 2014](https://oscarlab.github.io/papers/tsai14graphene.pdf).

 Graphene library OS supports running Linux applications with the latest **Intel SGX (Software